Before doing this Bible study, please read the 1-minute devotion 3 Consequences and Attitudes Toward Sin.

 In Romans 6:1-2, Paul is shocked that some Christians have a casual attitude toward sin: "Shall we go on sinning so that grace may increase?
 By no means!
 We are those who have died to sin; how can we live in it any longer?"

 Verses 13-14: This is what sets David apart--his immediate admission of guilt without excuse or justification.
-This restores his relationship with God, but does not remove his earthly consequences.
+This restored his relationship with God, but it didn't remove his earthly consequences.
+And David continued to express that humble, repentant attitude in Psalm 51.

 Psalm 51: 3-4, 10-12, 17: I know my transgressions, and my sin is always before me.
 4 Against you, you only, have I sinned and done what is evil in your sight; so you are right in your verdict and justified when you judge ...
 10 Create in me a pure heart, O God, and renew a steadfast spirit within me.
 11 Do not cast me from your presence or take your Holy Spirit from me.
 12 Restore to me the joy of your salvation and grant me a willing spirit, to sustain me ...
 17My sacrifice, O God, is a broken spirit; a broken and contrite heart you, God, will not despise.

-David makes no excuses for his sins and admits he has offended God first and foremost.
-He has no resentment about his punishment, saying God is right to punish him.
-Then he asks for purity of heart and restoration of his relationship with the Lord.
+David makes no excuses for his sins.
+He admits he has offended God first and foremost.
+But this might be the most significant thing about David's repentance: He was not resentful about his punishment.
+He said God was right to punish him.
+He accepted his consequences.
+He makes it clear that his most important desire was restoring his relationship with the Lord.

 1 King 15:1-5: In the eighteenth year of the reign of Jeroboam son of Nebat, Abijah became king of Judah ...
 3 He committed all the sins his father had done before him; his heart was not fully devoted to the Lord his God, as the heart of David his forefather had been.
 4Nevertheless, for David’s sake the Lord his God gave him a lamp in Jerusalem by raising up a son to succeed him and by making Jerusalem strong.
 5 For David had done what was right in the eyes of the Lord and had not failed to keep any of the Lord’s commands all the days of his life—except in the case of Uriah the Hittite.

-Because he sincerely repents, David restores his close walk with the Lord, and the Lord continues to honor him as a standard of godliness.
-When we acknowledge our sins, we can also restore our relationship with God....and nothing is more important.
+Because of David's sincere repentance, the Lord continued to honor him as a standard of godliness.
+When we acknowledge our sins, we can restore our relationship with God....and nothing else is more important.

 copyright 2015, Gail Burton Purath, BiteSizeBibleStudy.com, updated 2023